talsma-ict/context-propagation/context-propagation-core/README.md

 ### Caveats

 Please be aware that:
-1. in almost all circumstances it's preferrable to choose `ContextAwareExecutorService` over `ContextAwareCompletableFuture`.
+1. in almost all circumstances it's preferable to choose `ContextAwareExecutorService` over `ContextAwareCompletableFuture`.
 2. neither the standard `CompletableFuture` nor this context-aware version will attempt to cancel or interrupt an ongoing process when cancelled.